vikash212000yadav/Django-Docker-psql/README.md

-# Django and Postgresql (pgadmin also) with Docker
+# Django and Postgresql with Docker

-Simple dockerized django application with postgresql db.
+Simple dockerized Django application with PostgreSQL DB.